RenderPartial vs RenderAction vs Partial vs Action in MVC Razor

 4. This method is the best choice when you want to cache a partial view.

-5. This method is faster than Action method since its result is directly written to the HTTP response stream which makes it fast.
+5. This method is faster than the Action method since its result is directly written to the HTTP response stream which makes it fast.

 Html.Partial